Democratizing AI: Non-expert design of prediction tasks: Introduction

 \end{enumerate}

-To study these questions, we implement and test a crowdsourcing algorithm where groups of workers ideate supervised learning problems, categorize and efficiently rank those problems according to criteria of interest, and collect training data for those problems.
-We study the topics and features of problems, show that performant predictive models can be trained on proposed problems, explore the design of the problem proposal task using a randomized trial, and discuss limitations and benefits when approaching learning from this perspective---how it changes the learning task from feature engineering and modeling to the specification of problem requirements.
+To study these questions, we employ a crowdsourcing platform where groups of crowd workers ideate supervised learning prediction tasks (RQ1), categorize and efficiently rank those tasks according to criteria of interest (RQ4), and contribute training data for those tasks.
+We study the topics and properties of prediction tasks (RQ2), show that performant predictive models can be trained on some proposed tasks (RQ5), and explore the design of the problem of proposing prediction tasks using a randomized trial (RQ3).
+We discuss limitations and benefits when approaching learning from this perspective---how it elevates the importance of specifying prediction task requirements relative to feature engineering and modeling that are traditionally the focus of applied machine learning.